How To Test WiFi Strength With Android

 Network Analysis On Android

-Network success is vital to the success of any business, especially those using a fair amount of technology.
-If your business is onboarding with Arryved for the first time, setting up a brand new network, or has made recent changes to your network, testing your network strength is imperative!
-Follow the steps in this article to perform a network analysis and send the results to your Implementation Manager.
+If your business is onboarding with Arryved for the first time, setting up a brand new network, or has made recent changes to your network, let’s test your network strength!
+Follow the steps in this article to perform a network analysis and send the results to your Implementation Manager so they can make sure you’re set up for success!

 Prerequisites

-• Connect the Android device to the WiFi network you want to test.
+• Connect the Android device to whichever WiFi network you want to test.

 Limitations